AnushkaKundu/Ease-at-Office-App/README.md

 3. OpenWeatherMap API: Retrieves weather forecast based on user's location for the homepage.
 4. Bing Search API: Searches for news articles based on user queries and displays them in a list.

+## Quotes
+The quote of the day feature motivates the users.
+Functionalaties:
+ - read quote aloud
+ - copy quote to clipboard
+ - tweet the quote.

+## Weather Feature
+ - Shows current temperature, windspeed, humidity and location.

 ## Todo List Functionality

-The Todo List feature lets users create, read, update, and delete their own tasks, which are saved in the MongoDB database.
+The Todo List feature lets users perform CRUD operations on MongoDB database.
 Users can:

 - Create: Add new tasks by entering details and clicking "Add".
 - Read: See their existing tasks fetched and displayed by the app.